 There’s no reason to pretend like you know everything.

-Home-Ec 101 has built a community of resources to help figure out everything you need to know to make life easier.
-The articles on this site currently cover these topics, but we’re expanding and will add to this list soon.
+Home-Ec 101 has built a community of resources to help you figure out everything you need to know to make life easier.
+The articles on this site currently cover these topics, but we’re expanding and will add them to this list soon.
 (Good stuff is coming!)

-Home-Ec 101 covers everything you’d call your parents for, without the chance of getting stuck on the phone and hearing about great aunt Mary’s latest medical procedure.
+Home-Ec 101 covers everything you’d call your parents for without the chance of getting stuck on the phone and hearing about great aunt Mary’s latest medical procedure.

 There’s also no guilt, pressure, or judgment either, no questions about when you’re going to settle down, have kids, get a better job, call more often, you know the drill.

 You are not alone.

 We’re just here to answer your questions about how to get rid of that stain, make that recipe, or get your house in order.
 You’ve got this, we’re just here as your backup.

 Click through to the blog if you want to see the most recent posts and please scroll down if you are here for our weekly menus or free printable menu planner.

 Home-Ec101.com’s Weekly Menus